Shivamvashist/KeepIt/README.md

 - [ ] Add search and filtering by tag/content type
 - [ ] Public profile pages for users’ stashes
 - [ ] Browser extension to save links/tweets directly
-- [ ] GitHub integration for developers
+- [ ] Web extension to allow users to store items in stash remotely

 ---